tleskin/simple-js-game/README.md

 ##Simple JS Game

 This is a simple game written in JavaScript using Canvas.
-The user controls a play who runs around catching little monsters.
-Once the user catches the monster, a point is added and the game resets.
+The user controls a player or trainer who runs around catching little monsters that they can train.
+Once the user catches the monster, a point is added to their score and the game resets.

 ###To use: